egimenos/albums-reviews/README.md

-# Albums Reviews
+# Pitchfork Album Reviews

-A backend project to fetch album reviews from various websites and expose endpoints via an API for further use.
-The motivation behind it is to use it as a personal use side project to keep practicing with Nestjs framework.
+This backend project retrieves album review scores and links from various websites and provides API endpoints for further use.
+Its purpose is personal use, allowing me to practice with the Nest.js framework.

-It currently only fetches reviews from https://pitchfork.com and I used it along with this chrome extension to inject the scores into the different playlists: https://github.com/egimenos/spotify-playlist-reviews-extension, so I cna easily see the score of the album a songs belongs and also go to the review page easily.
+Currently, it only fetches reviews from https://pitchfork.com.
+I use it in conjunction with this Chrome extension to insert scores into playlists: https://github.com/egimenos/spotify-playlist-reviews-extension.
+This way, I can easily see an album's score for a song and quickly access the review page.

 ## Features